 1. Learn when to expect freezing temperatures

-An important tool in knowing when freezing temperatures are most likely is knowing your first and last frost dates.
-You can look them up here using your zip code.
+An essential tool in knowing when freezing temperatures are most likely is knowing your first and last frost dates.
+You can look them up here using your zip code if you live in the United States.

-Frost is most likely on clear calm nights when there are few clouds and low humidity.
+Frost is most likely on clear, calm nights with few clouds and low humidity.
 Cold winds will also decrease the temperature.

-Use a Minimum/Maximum thermometer to accurately measure your local temperature.
-A reading on the weather app on your phone may not be accurate for your yard.
+Use a minimum/maximum thermometer to measure your local temperature accurately.
+The reading on the weather app on your phone may not be accurate for your yard.

 2. Choose the best location in your yard for frost-tender plants